-Each of our independent directors is entitled to receive a cash retainer of \$50,000 per annum paid quarterly in arrears as well as an annual grant of stock with a value of at least \$50,000.
-Starting in January 2014, Chairs of our Audit and Compensation Committees receive an additional \$15,000 annually, and the Chair of the Nominating and Corporate Governance Committee receives an additional \$10,000 annually.
-These fees are paid quarterly in arrears.
-Mr. Osborne received \$11,250 in January 2014 for his 2013 service as Audit Committee Chair.
+In 2015, each of our independent directors was entitled to receive a cash retainer of \$50,000 per annum paid quarterly in arrears as well as the annual grants of stock discussed above.
+Chairs of our Audit and Compensation Committees received an additional \$15,000 annually, and the Chair of the Nominating and Corporate Governance Committee received an additional \$10,000 annually.
+These fees were paid quarterly in arrears.